 Both households and non-financial corporations reduced their investment significantly at the onset of the crisis, while public investment was reduced at a later stage due to fiscal consolidation (Graph 2.3.16).
 Non-financial corporations and households sharply reduced their investment in terms of GDP by almost 40% between 2008 and 2009.
 Government expenditure on investment continued to grow until 2009, but as the recession took hold and revenue shortfalls materialised public investment was targeted as a key measure of the required fiscal consolidation.
 Public investment declined by 22% between 2009 and 2012 and this contraction dampened the tentative export-led recovery experienced by Slovenia in 2010-11.
-Since 2012, there has been a significant increase in public investment due largely to EU co-financed projects and the 2015 deadline for drawing on funds from the EU 2007multiannual financial framework Consequently, public investment amounted to over 5% of GDP in 2014, one of the highest levels in the EU.
+Since 2012, there has been a significant increase in public investment largely due to EU co-financed projects and the 2015 deadline for the drawdown of funds from the EU 2007-2013 multiannual financial framework.
+Consequently, public investment amounted to over 5% of GDP in 2014, one of the highest levels in the EU.
 Strong public investment has been one of the key drivers of the economic recovery experienced in Slovenia in 2014 and it is expected to continue to grow in 2015, albeit at a more modest pace.